-- 7. Listing of geographical area(s) of authorised operation (by geographical coordinates or specific routes, flight information region or national or regional boundaries). - 8.
-Listing of applicable special limitations (e.g. VFR only, Day only, etc.). - 9.
-List in this column the most permissive criteria for each approval or the approval type (with appropriate criteria). - 10.
-Insertion of applicable instrument approach operation: Type B (CAT I, II, III).
-Insertion of minimum RVR in meters and Decision Height in feet.
-One line is used per listed approach category. - 11.
-Insertion of approved minimum take-off RVR in meters.
-One line per approval may be used if different approvals are granted. - 12.
+- 7. Listing of geographical area(s) of authorised operation (by geographical coordinates or specific routes, flight information region or national or regional boundaries) as defined by the Authority.. - 8.
+List of applicable special limitations (e.g. VFR only, Day only, etc.). - 9.
+List in this column the most permissive criteria for each specific approval (with appropriate criteria). - 10.
+Insert the applicable precision approach category (CAT II).
+Insert the minimum RVR in metres and decision height in feet.
+One line is used per listed approach category.. - 11.
+Insert the approved minimum take-off RVR in metres, or the equivalent horizontal visibility if RVR is not used.
+One line per approval may be used if different approvals are granted.. - 12.
 List the airborne capabilities (i.e. automatic landing, HUD, EVS, SVS, CVS) and associated operational credit(s) granted. - 13.
 Not Applicable (N/A) box may be checked only if the aircraft maximum ceiling is below FL290. - 14.
-If extended diversion time operations (EDTO) approval does not apply based on the provisions in the GCADs, select "N/A".
+If extended diversion time operations (EDTO) specific approval does not apply based on the provisions in the GCADs, select "N/A".
 Otherwise a threshold time and maximum diversion time must be specified. - 15.
-The threshold time and maximum diversion time may also be listed in distance (NM) as well as the engine type. - 16.
+The threshold time and maximum diversion time may also be listed in distance (NM) as well..
+Details of each particular aeroplane-engine combination for which the threshold time is established and maximum diversion time has been granted may be listed under 'remarks'.
+One line per approval may be used if different approvals are granted. - 16.
 Performance-based Navigation (PBN): one line is used for each PBN AR navigation specification approval (e.g. RNP AR APCH), with appropriate limitations or conditions listed in the "Description" column. - 17.
-Insert the name of the person/organisation, responsible for ensuring that the continuing airworthiness of the aircraft is maintained and the Directives which require the work, i.e. within the AOC directive or a specific approval (e.g. EC2042/2003, Part M, Subpart G). - 18.
-List the EFB functions with any applicable limitations. - 19.
-Other authorizations or data can be entered here, using one line (or one multi-line block) per authorization (e.g. special approach authorization, MNPS, approved navigation performance). - (2) The operations specifications may include other specific authorisation, such as: - (a) Special aerodrome operations (e.g. short take-off and landing operations or land and hold short operations); - (b) Special approach procedures (e.g. steep gradient approach, instrument landing system precision runway monitor approach, localizer-type directional aid precision runway monitor approach, RNP approach, etc.); - (c) Single-engine passenger transport at night or in instrument meteorological (IMC) conditions; - (d) Operations in areas with special procedures (e.g. operations in areas using different altimetry units or altimeter setting procedures).
+Insert the name of the person/organisation, responsible for ensuring that the continuing airworthiness of the aircraft is maintained and the Directives which require the work, i.e. within the AOC directive or a specific approval (e.g. EC2042/2003, Part M, Subpart G).. - 18.
+List the EFB functions used for the safe operation of aircraft and any applicable limitations. - 19.
+Other authorizations or data can be entered here, using one line (or one multi-line block) per authorization (e.g. special approach authorization, , approved navigation performance). - (2) The operations specifications may include other specific authorisation, such as: - (a) Special aerodrome operations (e.g. short take-off and landing operations or land and hold short operations); - (b) Special approach procedures (e.g. steep gradient approach, instrument landing system precision runway monitor approach, localizer-type directional aid precision runway monitor approach, RNP approach, etc.); - (c) Single-engine passenger transport at night or in instrument meteorological (IMC) conditions; - (d) Operations in areas with special procedures (e.g. operations in areas using different altimetry units or altimeter setting procedures).